Daily Discipline #115

 Romans 8:14-17, 29-30 / 2 Corinthians 6:18 / Galatians 4:7 / Philippians 2:15

-Day 30- We are meant to be the happiest people alive because Christ has substituted His victorious and full life for our weak and sinful life.
-We are no longer a people under condemnation, but rather a people raised to a new level of life in Christ.
+Day 30- Christ has substituted His victorious and full life for our weak and sinful life.
+We are no longer a people under condemnation, but rather a people raised to new life in Christ.

 |Daily Discipline Table of Contents|